zhenkewu/CFRL/docs/source/customizations/custom_agents.rst

   :code:`Preprocessor`.

-For example, though simple, the following :code:`RandomAgent` is a valid custom agent that will be compatible with CFRL.
+For example, though simple, the following :code:`RandomAgent` is a valid custom agent that will be compatible with PyCFRL.

 .. code-block:: python